Harmonizing pesticide risk management of the Bay Delta watershed

 Education, Training and Public Information

-The improved model will allow Delta residents, especially those in agricultural areas, to better understand the impact of pesticide exposure to humans and the ecosystem.
-Additionally, it will encourage meaningful conversations about opportunities to improve pesticide use in the region.
+The improved model allows Delta residents, especially those in agricultural areas, to better understand the impact of pesticide exposure on humans and the ecosystem and encourages meaningful conversations about how pesticide use in the region may be improved.
+The Environmental Fate Tool can help high-risk regions in particular conduct more detailed risk assessments and help prioritize mitigation schedules.

 Principal Investigators